krasic/draft-krasic-quic-hpack/draft-krasic-quic-qpack.md

 performance.
 For instance, as a means to avoid disabling QPACK because of table eviction, or to ensure most frequently used entries have the smallest indices.

+If QPACK were mandatory, and fallback to totally ordered processing not allowed, then the sequence number could be removed from the wire format.

+Alternatively, if it were desirable to support a middle ground between totally ordered HPACK and the present draft, one way might be to extend the concept of packet epoch to denote a sequence of one *or more* packets.
+A pair of new flags would be added to header frames to signal the start and end of such packet sequences.
+The decoder would have to have buffering based logic to ensure header blocks within a packet sequence are processed in order, similar to the logic used in totally ordered HPACK.

 # Security Considerations

 TBD.